sirthias/swave/docs/src/paradox/usage/drains.md

 ----------------------

-One consequence of the fact that every stage must be able to run asynchronously, off the caller thread, is that the drain result (which is returned by the `run()` call on a @scaladoc[Piping]) cannot directly contain stream elements.
+One consequence of the fact that every stage must be able to run asynchronously, off the caller thread, is that the drain result (which you get by calling `streamGraph.run().result`) cannot directly contain stream elements.
 As blocking is not an option the `run()` call must return right away if the stream is running asynchronously, often before the first data elements have even begun their traversal of the stream graph.<br/>

 In consequence most kinds of drains have a result type of `Future[T]` rather than just `T`.